Before purchasing tickets and coming for a Zoo visit, visit our Zoo Update page for the most up-to-date information on closures, procedures, and FAQ.

 We reserve the right to escort from zoo grounds any individuals or groups who are acting in ways deemed harmful to our animals or the park, or that impinge upon the enjoyment of the park by other guests.

 - Turtle Back Zoo is a smoke-free facility.

 - Visitors age 17 and under must be accompanied by a chaperone.

 - Pets are NOT permitted.
-Guests who rely on service animals may bring them into the Zoo, provided that the animals remain properly leashed.
+Guests who rely on service animals may bring them into the Zoo once they check in at our Gust Services to receive additional on-grounds information.
 Guests are solely responsible for the care and control of their animals.

 - Deposit trash in designated receptacles.

 - Please Do NOT chase, feed or touch our free roaming animals such as the peacocks and peahens.

 - Please go directly to the Guest Relations Office should you or someone in your group get lost or injured.

 - Non-commercial photography for personal use is allowed, but tripods maybe restricted at the discretion of zoo staff.
 Commercial photography and filming requests must go through the Guest Relations Office.